RPA Helps Banks Quickly Process SBA Loan Applications

 Adding to the operational challenges, many banks are manually processing the loan applications and submitting them to the SBA for funding — a time-intensive, tedious process.

 But what if there were an easier way?
+That's where loan automation comes in.

 Automation dramatically streamlines the process